SuperBluestar/smart-contract_solidity/Readme.md

 ## Setting up your private Ethereum testnet

-To allow the rapid development of smart contracts and not have to download the entire publci Ethereum testnet, we are going go to create a private testnet.
-The instructiosn were retrieved from [here](https://github.com/ethereum/go-ethereum/wiki/Private-network), so refer there for more information.
+To allow the rapid development of smart contracts and not have to download the entire public Ethereum testnet, we are going go to create a private testnet.
+The instructions were retrieved from [here](https://github.com/ethereum/go-ethereum/wiki/Private-network), so refer there for more information.

 ### Creating the custom Data Directory